How to Choose The Best Nursing Pillows

 Nursing pillows – prices

-Breastfeeding pillows come in a variety of shapes and sizes.
-A generic nursing pillow will cost under $30 whereas the high-end ones can cost over $50.
+Breastfeeding pillows come in various shapes and sizes—a generic nursing pillow costs under $30, whereas a high-end one costs over $50.
 My recommendation is to get something between $30 to $40.
 If you’re going to get a nursing pillow, you might as well get a durable one.
-The last thing you want is a flimsy pillow that sags after a few uses/washes.
+The last thing you want is a flimsy pillow that sags after several uses/washes.

-For those who do not wish to spend the money on this tool, you can use sofa cushions, bolsters, or a rolled-up towel to help prop-up your arms.
-Regular sleeping pillows tend to be too wide and not firm enough, however, you may want to experiment to find what suits you best.
+For those who do not wish to spend money on this tool, you can use sofa cushions, bolsters, or a rolled-up towel to help prop up your arms.
+Regular sleeping pillows tend to be too broad and not firm enough.
+However, you may want to experiment to find what suits you best.

 Leave a Comment